abbyazari/abbyazari.github.io/_pages/publications.md

 These works create and review methods for data intensive research and provide paths toward integrating data science into planetary science and space physics.

 * Liemohn, M. W., Shane, D., **Azari, A. R.**, et al. (2021) "RMSE is not enough: Guidelines to robust data-model comparisons for magnetospheric physics".
-Accesible at <a href="https://www.sciencedirect.com/science/article/pii/S13646826210008576"> Journal of Atmospheric and Solar-Terrestrial Physics</a>.
+Accesible at <a href="https://www.sciencedirect.com/science/article/pii/S1364682621000857"> Journal of Atmospheric and Solar-Terrestrial Physics</a>.

-  *Summarizes data-model comparisons including event metrics and argues for increased data inclusive comparisons in physics models.*
+  *This work summarizes data-model comparisons including event metrics and argues for increased data inclusive comparisons in physics models.*

 * **Azari, A. R.**, Biersteker, J. B., Dewey, R. M., Doran, G., Forsberg, E. J., Harris, C. D. K., Kerner, H. R., Skinner, K. A., Smith, A. W., Amini, R., Cambioni, S., Da Poian, V., Garton, T. M., Himes, M. D., Millholland, S., and Ruhunusiri, S. [+31 co-signatories] (2020) "Integrating Machine Learning for Planetary Science: Perspectives for the Next Decade".
 Submitted to the <a href="https://www.nationalacademies.org/our-work/planetary-science-and-astrobiology-decadal-survey-2023-2032"> NRC Planetary and Astrobiology Decadal Survey</a>.
 Full text availiable via <a href="https://arxiv.org/abs/2007.15129">arXiv</a>.